Spinning Sword

 “One of my earliest memories, Yagrin, is being taken to a healer.”

-“She put her hands on my throat, and I felt an extraordinary feeling of peace as my throat healed.”
+“The healer put her hands on my throat, the pain disappeared, and I felt an extraordinary feeling of peace.”

 “I started asking my mother about healing as soon as I learned the word.”